-Find Western Mediterranean cruise deals
+Find a Cruise to the Western Mediterranean

 Monaco is a self-governed sovereign nation under the protection of France.
 It has been ruled by the Grimaldi family for the past 700 years (with a slight diversion during the French Revolution), and its 1918 treaty with France decreed that if the prince -- any Grimaldi prince -- failed to produce a son, the territory would be ceded back to France upon his death.
-This was changed in 2002; if Albert II, the current prince, fails to produce a male heir, the throne will be passed to his sister Caroline.
+This was changed in 2002.
+If Albert II, the current prince, fails to produce a male heir, the throne will be passed to his sister Caroline.

 If you're lucky enough to be in Monaco during the third week in May, you can actually see part of the Grand Prix Formula One race from the comfort of your cruise ship.
 We were surprised to see that the track is actually in the middle of the city and goes under an overpass within direct view of the cruise ship dock.

 However, whenever you are fortunate enough to visit Monaco and the dazzling district of Monte Carlo, you'll find plenty to do.
 In fact, these 485 acres offer so much, you'll need to come back to explore again.

 Azamara Journey9 Night Mediterranean Treasures VoyageAthens , Taormina , Sorrento, Rome , Florence , Monaco , Corsica , BarcelonaNow

 Crystal Serenity8 Nights Mediterranean Passage - 8 Night GetawayRome , Florence , Florence , Monaco , Monaco , Marseille, Barcelona, BarcelonaNow

 Nautica10 Night Mediterranean CruiseBarcelona, Monaco , Florence , Rome , Naples, Kotor, Zadar, Koper, Venice, VeniceNow